Cox-Automotive/alks-cli/README.md

 * `-p [password]` Your password
 * `-d [duration]` Duration of the key, in hours.
 Supports: 2, 6, 12, 18, 24, 36
 * `-o [output]` Output format.
 Supports: `json`, `env`, `docker`, `creds`
+* `-f` If output is set to creds, force overwriting of default AWS credentials if they already exist

 Output values: